Legal development

 Gate 2 to Whole Queue

-Current expectations are that the G2WQ process will commence in Q2 2025, and Gate 2 offers will then be issued to projects by the end of 2025.
-NESO will publish the timetable for the application window and other details, such as other key dates and milestones.
-The Connections Network Design Methodology sets out details of how the G2WQ process will be carried out.
+As mentioned above, the G2TWQ assessment process will commence in July 2025.
+The Connections Network Design Methodology sets out details of how the G2TWQ process will be carried out.
 At a high level, the process will involve the following:

 • projects are eliminated if they do not meet the Gate 2 Readiness Criteria or have not been selected for Connection Point and Capacity Reservation (a process by which NESO may reserve connection points and capacity for certain projects – e.g. CATOs);